 However it is common to be brought onto a project and to be given personas as the output of previous user research.
 At this point they can become your main form of evidence about an audience.
 This often happens if you are working on a budget and you don't have the time to do a new piece of research.

-If they are put together well they can tell you a lot about the people you should be designing for, and should be combined with your other sources of evidence like audience analytics data.
+If they are put together well they can tell you a lot about the people you should be designing for, and should be combined with your other sources of evidence like audience analytics data and surveys.
 On the other hand, if they're missing key pieces of information or they are getting old, you’ll need to use them carefully.

 Sometimes they might not be called personas, but could instead be described as 'segments' or ‘customer groups'.
 Either way, they are usually pretty similar summaries of the types of people who use your product or service.